Manage Microsoft Edge on iOS and Android with Intune

 These settings allow you to customize the New Tab Page for Edge for iOS and Android to display your organization's logo and brand color as the page background.

 To upload your organization's logo and color, first complete the following steps:

-- Within Microsoft Endpoint Manager, navigate to Tenant Administration > Customization.
+- Within Microsoft Intune admin center, navigate to Tenant Administration > Customization.
 Next to Settings, click Edit.

 - To set your brand's logo, next to Show in header, choose "Organization logo only".
 Transparent background logos are recommended.